What does diamond cut mean?

-A diamond’s cut grade is evaluated within a range of Excellent to Poor.
+A diamond’s cut grade is evaluated within a range of excellent to poor.
 Lab-grown diamonds are no different, and are measured in the same way.
-Every Lightbox lab-grown diamond has been measured as “Very Good”, offering exceptional brilliance, fire and scintillation.
-In fact, our production process means that we grow our stones to be the optimal size and shape for cutting, maximising the sparkle each stone can offer.
+Every lightbox lab-grown diamond has been measured as “very good”, offering exceptional brilliance, fire and scintillation.
+In fact, our production process means that we grow our stones to be the optimal size and shape for cutting, maximizing the sparkle each stone can offer.

 Are diamond cut and diamond shape different?

 This can often be an area that creates confusion, and although these terms are sometimes used interchangeably, diamond shape is different to diamond cut.